Work / Vocal

 Research

-To gain first-hand insight into this issue, we personally tested the reader experience.
+To gain first-hand insight into the readership issue, we personally tested the reader experience.
 This revealed a somewhat unengaging interaction, characterized by one-sided actions such as liking, tipping, and following.
-These initial explorations sparked key questions regarding writers' platform usage and their unmet needs.
+This initial investigation sparked early questions around writers' unmet needs and if the idea of implementing ongoing tips was the right solution.

 Mixed methods approach